MartisCommunity/docs/guides/configuration.md

 #### Linux

-If you start the marscoin node using the root account.
+If you start the martiscoin node using the root account.

 ```
 cd /root/.marscore